Coassociative submanifolds in Joyce's generalised Kummer constructions: Introduction

-In \autoref{Sec:background} we review the necessary background on the generalised Kummer construction and asymptotically locally Euclidean spaces. \autoref{sec:Perturbing_coassociatives} is devoted to the analysis of our construction.
+In \autoref{Sec:background} we review the necessary background on the generalised Kummer construction and asymptotically locally Euclidean (ALE) hyperkähler $4$-manifolds. \autoref{sec:Perturbing_coassociatives} is devoted to the analysis of our construction.
 In \autoref{theo:perturbing_Coassociatives} we prove a perturbation result for coassociative submanifolds whose spirit is well-known from gluing constructions in gauge theory.
-It roughly states that whenever two closed $\G_2$-structures $\phi$ and $\phi_0$ on a $7$-manifold $Y$ are 'close' (in a quantified sense) to one another, then a $\phi_0$-coassociative submanifold can be perturbed to a $\phi$-coassociative.
-The main contribution of this article is then to show (see \autoref{prop:coassociatives_examples}) that this theorem can be applied to a simple model (described in \autoref{ex:coassociative_model}) sitting inside a generalised Kummer construction.
-Subsequently, we therefore find in \autoref{Sec:Examples} examples of coassociative submanifolds in various $\G_2$-manifolds constructed in~\cite{Joyce-GeneralisedKummer2} and~\cite{Reidegeld}.
+It roughly states that whenever two closed $\G_2$-structures $\phi$ and $\phi_0$ on a $7$-manifold $Y$ are 'close' (in a quantified sense) to one another, then a $\phi_0$-coassociative submanifold $M$ can be perturbed to a $\phi$-coassociative, provided that $[\phi_{\vert M}] = 0 \in H^3(M)$.
+In \autoref{prop:coassociatives_examples} we prove that this theorem is applicable to a certain class of submanifolds that occur very frequently in generalised Kummer constructions.
+These submanifolds are modelled on (or covered by) the product of a $2$-torus and a holomorphic sphere where the latter lies in the exceptional divisor of the glued-in ALE hyperkähler $4$-manifold appearing in the Kummer construction (cf. \autoref{ex:coassociative_model}).
+Subsequently, we find in \autoref{Sec:Examples} numerous examples of coassociative submanifolds in various resolutions of $\G_2$-orbifolds constructed in~\cite{Joyce-GeneralisedKummer2} and~\cite{Reidegeld}.
+Our construction leaves the freedom of choosing a 'basepoint' of the 2-torus and we mention in \autoref{rem:coassfam} that moving this basepoint produces the full deformation family of the coassociatives constructed in \autoref{prop:coassociatives_examples}.
+In our examples, this family is either homeomorphic to $S^1$ or a closed interval.
+The coassocative submanifolds in the latter case are embedded for the inner values of the interval and factor at the endpoints through a double-cover over an (embedded) rigid coassociative submanifold.
+Ultimately, we give in \autoref{sec:ReidegeldResolution} all choices of ALE hyperkähler $4$-manifold that can be used to resolve the $\G_2$-orbifolds of~\cite{Reidegeld} that were treated in \autoref{Sec:Examples}.

 There already exists a vast literature on the construction of coassociative submanifolds (see~\cite[Chapter~12]{Joyce-Blue} and~\cite[Section~6]{Lotay-Calibrated} for an overview).
 Here we only mention that Joyce~\cite[Section~4.2]{Joyce-GeneralisedKummer2} constructed coassociative submanifolds inside his generalised Kummer constructions as fixed-point sets of anti $\G_2$-involutions.
 At least one part of their support lies outside the critical region of the ambient manifold in which the orbifold singularities develop.
 In contrast, the coassociatives in the article at hand are all constructed to lie completely within this region.
 This is ultimately the reason why their volume shrinks to zero.